Tzomet

-Tzomet (צוֹמֶת, lit., Crossroads) is a small, right-wing political party in Israel.
+Tzomet (צוֹמֶת) is a small, right-wing political party in Israel.

 Raful period (1983-1999)

-The party was founded by General Rafael Eitan in 1983, after his retirement from the position of chief-of-staff in 1982.
+The party was founded by General Rafael "Raful" Eitan in 1983, after his retirement from the position of chief-of-staff in 1982.
 He headed it throughout its existence, and modeled it in his spirit as a secular, right-wing party with a strong agricultural side.
 Many of Tzomet's members and MKs were neighbors of Eitan in Tel Adashim (a small moshav).
 Tzomet ran for the 1984 elections in a joint list with the Tehiya party, and Eitan was its only member of the Knesset.
-Tzomet and the Tehiya parted way in 1987, and Tzomet ran independently in the 1988 elections, winning two seats.
-The party joined Yitzhak Shamir's government in 1990, and Eitan was appointed Minister of Agriculture.
-However, the party left the coalition in December 1991 in protest at Shamir's participation in the Madrid Conference.
+In 1986, Tzomet briefly disbanded and folded into Tehiya.
+However, in 1987, Eitan's disagreements with the Tehiya leader Geulah Cohen came to a head, and he revitalised Tzomet as a party and a single-member faction.